AH-Technologies/reasoning-gym/README.md

     return score  # 1.0 = correct, 0.0 = wrong
 ```

-You can add custom rewards and combine them:
+You can add custom rewards and combine them (not done for our experiments):
 ```yaml
 rewards:
   - name: "correctness"